 More than 5 million systems worldwide were infected with botnets between January and March of 2012, Michael DeCesare, co- president of McAfee Inc., a security software unit of Intel Corp.
-(INTC), said at a White House event on botnets today led by Schmidt.
+(INTC:US), said at a White House event on botnets today led by Schmidt.

 Schmidt, who is preparing to step down from his post, was joined at the event by Homeland Security Secretary Janet Napolitano and Federal Communications Commission Chairman Julius Genachowski.

 The Homeland Security and Commerce departments in September sought comments on a voluntary industry program, saying that botnets have emerged as an increasing threat during the past several years.